 for two reasons.

-First, you're not using p for anything so there's no need to store it as a variable as it increases readability and p is an obscure variable name and the best code is no code at all.
+for anything so there's no need to store it as a variable as it increases readability and p

 Secondly, by This way we only ask for a single row instead of saving the results to the queryset cache.
-Please see the official Queryset API docsa related question on Stack Overflow and the discussion about the latter on the django-developers group.
+Please see the official Queryset API docs, a related question on Stack Overflow and the discussion about the latter on the django-developers group.

 Additionally, it is customary in python (and Django, naturally) to name your fields lower_cased_separated_by_underscores.
 Please see more about this on the Python Style Guide (PEP 8).